syncfusion-content/xamarin.ios-docs/Xamarin-iOS/Introduction/Download-And-Installation/Mac.md

 ## Download directly from website

-You can also download the complete Xamarin.Forms component from [here](https://www.syncfusion.com/downloads/latest-version).
+You can also download the complete Xamarin.iOS component from [here](https://www.syncfusion.com/downloads/latest-version).

 **MAC Installer (pkg)**